UNINETTSigma2/documentation/getting_help/support_line.md

 - technical questions about the services and toolkits
 - extension of walltime of Slurm jobs

-**In case you want us to install softawre and applications globally, please use this** **[_software request form_](https://nettskjema.no/a/nris-software-request) instead.**
+**In case you want us to install software and applications globally, please use this** **[_software request form_](https://nettskjema.no/a/nris-software-request) instead.**

 ```

 **NOTE: We are currently testing the above mentioned forms to guide you through the process of creating a support request.**
-In case you have any issues with the forms, please send us an email to: [support@nris.no](mailto:support@nris.no)
+In case you have any issues with the forms, please send instead an email to: [support@nris.no](mailto:support@nris.no)

 Behind these addresses is our issue tracker (ticket system) and you will get an
 automatic reply first and can expect response from our staff within hours
 during normal work-hours, or at the latest the following working day (except
 holidays).
 Use one of these addresses; do **not** send email directly
-to persons.
+to staff members.

 When replying to email from the support line **please do not change the email subject**.